betterscientificsoftware/bssw.io/Articles/Blog/2021-02-AgileInSSwDev.md

 boarding, prototyping, refining, and even discarding ideas.
 Both times the architectural revision took more than two years from the start before the first simple application instance could be configured.
-As a result of this upfront investment in requirements gathering and throoughly understanding the design space,  the code has been able to pivot to several science domains (it was built for astrophysics, and it is now used by at least six other domains), saving huge infrastructure development efforts in those domains.
+As a result of this upfront investment in requirements gathering and thoroughly understanding the design space,  the code has been able to pivot to several science domains (it was built for astrophysics, and it is now used by at least six other domains), saving huge infrastructure development efforts in those domains.

 ### Software processes should fit the needs
 As with everything else in the world, process should fit needs.
 Where modifications impact a lot of code, making the cost of modifications high, but where the rate of change is very low, more thorough planning is called for.
-On the other hand, where changes are frequent, relatively inexpensive, and local (numerical algorithms), Agile is the perfect choice.
+On the other hand, where changes are frequent, relatively inexpensive, and local (e.g., some numerical algorithms), Agile is the perfect choice.

 ### Acknowledgement
 This blog post was first presented as a whitepaper at the [2020 Collegeville Workshop](https://collegeville.github.io/CW20/) (CW20).

 ### Author bio
-Anshu Dubey is a computational scientist in the Mathematics and computer Science Division at Argonne National Laboratory and a Senior Scientist in the Department of Computer Science at the University of Chicago.
+Anshu Dubey is a computational scientist in the Mathematics and Computer Science Division at Argonne National Laboratory and a Senior Scientist in the Department of Computer Science at the University of Chicago.
 She is the chief software architect for FLASH,